The Program Hypergraph: Multi-Way Relational Structure for Geometric Algebra, Spatial Compute, and Physics-Aware Compilation: Related Work

 \subsection{The DCont/Inet Duality and the PHG as Its Completion}

 The DCont/Inet duality~\cite{dcont-inet} partitions computation expression compilation into two regimes: the DCont regime for sequential effectful computations (monadic structure, actors as sugared DCont), and the Inet regime for pure parallel computations (symmetric monoidal structure, structurally independent reductions).
 The PHG hyperedge is the Inet active pair generalized to arity $k$.
+That a computation's algebraic structure determines how its operations may compose is the organizing claim of the categorical deep learning program~\cite{gavranovic2024}; it is the same structure that, in the PHG, fixes which reductions are jointly active.

 The grade annotations in the PHG determine which tuples are active: a geometric product of grade-1 and grade-2 elements produces an active pair for the grade-1 output (inner product) and an active triple for the grade-3 output (outer product part of the full product).
 These are structurally parallel reductions over the Clifford algebra's grade lattice, and the PHG represents them as simultaneously fireable hyperedges.
 The Inet dialect for MLIR~\cite{coll2025} implements the three Symmetric Interaction Combinators (Erase, Construct, Duplicate) with declarative rewrite rules.
 Grade-preserving operations are Constructor applications; grade-annihilating operations (such as $a \wedge a = 0$ for any grade-1 element $a$) are Eraser applications; grade-duplicating operations (quire FMA accumulation) are Duplicator applications.